bbc/simorgh/docs/Creating-Components.md

 # How to create a new component
 There are a lot of moving parts to Simorgh.
-We use the [Presentational & Container pattern](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) for our components, which we build in two corresponding parts.
+We use the [Presentational & Container pattern](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) for our components, which we build in a few stages.

 ## Part 1: Create the presentational component
 Run the storybook (`npm run storybook`) and visit http://localhost:9001.